 Do you offer cancellation insurance?

 We strongly recommend purchasing cancellation/trip insurance in case of any unforeseen circumstances that may occur.
 Although the insurance company you select is entirely your choice, we are happy to recommend Allianz Global Insurance as they are a well accredited company and have covered many of our guests in the past.
 Here is the link to obtain a quote, please enter our ACCAM number F204228 for discounted rates: Click Here

 In the unlikely event of a hurricane watch or warning posted in our area within a week of your scheduled arrival we will reschedule your charter or issue you a refund, your option.

 Since check-in is not until 3pm, what if our flight arrives in the morning?

-If your flight arrives in the morning, we suggest that you proceed directly to our base the Abaco Beach Resort upon arrival.
+Please proceed directly to our base at the Abaco Beach Resort upon arrival.
 We will hold your luggage at our base so you can relax and have a leisurely lunch at the resort.
-After lunch you may take a taxi (readily available at the hotel desk) to obtain your provisions, Maxwell’s is the grocery store and Bristol Cellars or A & K for liquor – your taxi will wait for you while you shop.
-With this timing you should arrive back to our base around 3pm for check-in and your provisions may be put directly aboard the boat.
+After lunch you may take a taxi (readily available at the hotel desk) to obtain your provisions, Maxwell’s is the grocery store and Bristol Cellars or A & K for liquor.
+With this timing you should arrive back to our base around 3pm for check-in and your provisions may be put directly aboard the boat

 Since check-in is at 3pm, what if our flight arrives in the evening?